-- A. The 90-day Treasury Bill Rate will be used as a benchmark as compared to the portfolio's net book value rate of return for current operating funds (short-term portfolio). - B. The long-term investment portfolio shall be designed with the annual objective of exceeding the return of the Merrill Lynch 1-3 Year Treasury Index compared to the portfolio's total rate of return.
-The Merrill Lynch 1-3 Year Treasury Index represents all U.S. Treasury securities maturing over one year, but less than three years.
+- A. Funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the S&P Rated GIP All Index 30-Day Gross of Fees Yield. - B. The long-term investment portfolio shall be designed with the annual objective of exceeding the return of the ICE BAML1-5 Year Treasury Index compared to the portfolio's total rate of return.
+The ICE BAML1-5 Year Treasury Index represents all U.S. Treasury securities maturing over one year, but less than five years.
 This maturity range is an appropriate benchmark based on the objectives of the City. - C. Other indices may be used from time to time to measure the portfolio performance.

-XVI.
+XVII.
 REPORTING

-- A. The Investment Advisor shall provide the City with quarterly investment reports Schedules in the quarterly report shall include the following: - 1.
-A listing of individual securities held at the end of the reporting period - 2.
-Percentage of available funds represented by each investment type - 3.
-Coupon, discount or earning rate - 4.
-Average life or duration and final maturity of all investments - 5.
-Par value and market value - Rate of Return as compared to benchmarks

-B. Annual Investment Report
+- A. The Investment Advisor shall provide the City with quarterly investment reports , the quarterly report shall include the following: - i.
+A listing of individual securities held at the end of the reporting period - ii.
+Percentage of available funds represented by each investment type - iii.
+Coupon, discount or earning rate - iv.
+Average life or duration and final maturity of all investments - v.
+Par value and market value - vi.
+Rate of return as compared to benchmarks - B. Annual Investment Report

 On an annual basis, the Investment Advisor shall prepare and submit to the City Commission a written report on all invested funds.
 The annual report shall provide all, but not limited to, the following: a complete list of all invested funds, name or type of security in which the funds are invested, the amount invested, the maturity date, earned income, the book value, the market value and the yield on each investment.
-The annual report will show performance on both a book value and total rate of return basis and will compare the results to the above-stated performance benchmarks.
+The annual report will show performance on both a book value and total rate of return basis and will compare the results to the abovestated performance benchmarks.
 All investments shall be reported at fair value per Governmental Accounting Standards Board (GASB).
 Investment reports shall be available to the public.